lkldev/TooInstance_Public/README.md

 Bug #9 - Docker hub pull limit
   - Docker Hub has a pull limit for public users.
 Since our project requires the python and nodejs image from docker hub, we faced a pull limit exceeded during one of our testing.
   - Fix - *Pull docker hub images into our private AWS ECR.
 Our scripts would then pull from our own repository instead.*

+Bug #10 - AWS ECS creation
+  - Using AWS web console, the ECS created as intended, however, when we programmatically create the ECS Task, we were faced with numerous errors.
+We had to break down what the web console did and add the missing steps into our script
+  - Fix - *Add missing AWS components created by the web console abstracted from the user into our script to ensure that the ECS is created smoothly.*